The Siamese cat personality is what makes this breed extra-special!

 So just what is it about the Siamese cat personality that sets these cats apart?

-They're fun-loving and adventurous – they're not placid, quiet cats.
+They're fun-loving and adventurous – these are not placid, quiet cats.
 They love toys and games and the more active they are, the better.
 They adore being entertained.

 But there's a clown-like, clumsy side to their nature too, and they occasionally misjudge their intended target when jumping up on something, resulting in a rather undignified scrabble for balance.

-When this happens they'll always pretend it didn't … "Who, me?" … by ignoring it completely and finding an urgent spot on their leg that needs licking.
+When this type of thing happens their personality really shows.
+They'll pretend they have no idea what you're talking about - "who, me?" - by ignoring it completely and finding an urgent spot on their leg that needs licking.

-These are very talkative cats, and will keep up a running commentary on everything you do.
+These are very talkative cats who'll keep up a running commentary on everything you do.

 They love exploring and will get their noses and paws into everything.
 They enjoy fresh air and like the outdoors, so if yours is an outdoor cat it will investigate every nook and cranny of your garden and probably all your neighbors' gardens too.